substrate-asia/hackathon-2021-spring/teams/30-SkyePass/docs/project.md

 | Import From Browsers                 | Not Now.
 Will be Supported after Beta Release | Yes | Yes | Yes | Yes |With plugins|
 | Extensibility                        | Core Feature! | No | No | No | No |Yes!|

+### Development Works

+For details, please refer to Git commit history of `https://github.com/skyekiwi/skyepass-vault/commits/master` and `https://github.com/skyekiwi/skyepass-ux/commits/master`.
+All code were developed in the last two weeks.
+UX is not properly wired up to logic yet.
+For all core functionalities, tests are included.
+Please refer to READMEs.